mrakgr/The-Spiral-Language/readme.md

 If one can understand the above function and how join points work, that would be enough to understand 90% of Spiral so it a goal to strive for.

-Based on what was discussed up to now, in terms of understanding the first time user guide's model should roughly be as if the above function was written like this.
+Based on what was discussed up to now, the first time reader of the user guide's model should roughly be as if the above function was written like this.
+The following is `destructure` without common subexpression elimination.

 ```
-        let rec destructure (d: LangEnv) (r: TypedExpr) =
+        let rec destructure (d: LangEnv) (r: TypedExpr): TypedExpr =
             let inline destructure r = destructure d r

             let index_tuple_args r tuple_types =